mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_basics.md

 ```

 Calling `-[super init]` if `NSObject` is the direct superclass is superflous
-and can be avoided.
-MulleObjC uses manual retain counting, so `-retain` what
+and can be avoided. mulle-objc uses manual retain counting, so `-retain` what
 needs to be retained by the instance.